ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Introduction

 Once a segmentation method is deployed in practice, continuously assessing its real performance on new unseen data samples becomes a challenging task, mainly due to the limited availability of reference annotations in clinical settings.
 However, evaluation remains a critical task, especially for identifying instances where an image segmentation method may fail in automatic pipelines due to unexpected changes, e.g. in patient demographics\cite{gaggion2023unsupervised} or acquisition protocols.
 This motivates the development of methods that can automatically estimate segmentation quality when no ground truth is available.

 Reverse Classification Accuracy (RCA) \cite{rca} is a framework originally designed to predict the performance of an image segmentation method in scenarios where GT masks are unavailable.
 It works by using the predicted segmentation of a new image as a pseudo-ground truth to train a reverse classifier (a segmentation network in our case)\footnote{Note that we use the term \emph{reverse classifier} as introduced in the original publication \cite{rca}, although it would be more accurately described as a \emph{reverse segmenter}.
 We will use both terms interchangeably.}.
 This model is then applied to a set of reference images with known GT, and its performance is evaluated using standard metrics like the DSC.
 The distribution of scores over the reference set serves as a proxy for the quality of the original segmentation.
-Even though RCA has been widely adopted in the medical imaging community, it still suffers from two main limitations: it is very inefficient in computational terms and it lacks a mechanism to understand how reliable the estimated segmentation performance is.
-In this work, we focus on addressing both limitations by proposing a flexible approach that combines recent advances in In-Context Learning (ICL) for segmentation \cite{wang2023seggpt}, with split conformal prediction \cite{algorithmic-learning,conformalprediction} to build confidence intervals for the estimated metrics.\\
+Even though RCA has been widely adopted in the medical imaging community, it still suffers from two main limitations: it is very inefficient in computational terms and it lacks a mechanism to quantify the uncertainty of its predictions.
+In this work, we address both limitations by introducing \textbf{ConfIC-RCA (Conformal In-Context RCA)}, a \emph{model-agnostic framework} that combines two complementary advances.\\

+At the core of our approach is \textbf{Conformal RCA}, which leverages \emph{split conformal prediction} \mbox{\cite{algorithmic-learning,conformalprediction,cqr}} to produce \emph{statistically grounded confidence intervals} for segmentation quality scores.
+Unlike traditional RCA, which provides only a single point estimate (e.g., mean or maximum over reference scores), Conformal RCA quantifies the uncertainty associated with each prediction and provides statistical guarantees that the true segmentation quality lies within the predicted interval with a user-specified probability.
+These guarantees are distribution-free and hold under the standard exchangeability assumption between calibration and test samples.
+This allows for a more informative and reliable assessment of segmentation quality at the individual image level, directly addressing a major limitation of existing methods.